DrB0rk/Bork-Reflow-Plate/README.md

 Port: (port of your nano)
 ```

+### Uploading the firmware with the programmer

-4. Add the MegaCoreX hardware package to the Ardunio IDE (found [here](https://github.com/MCUdude/MegaCoreX#how-to-install))
+1. Add the MegaCoreX hardware package to the Ardunio IDE (found [here](https://github.com/MCUdude/MegaCoreX#how-to-install))

-5. Install the Adafruit_GFX, Adafruit_SSD1306 and Debounce2 libraries with the Library Manager (`Sketch > include library > manage libraries`)
+2. Install the Adafruit_GFX, Adafruit_SSD1306 and Debounce2 libraries with the Library Manager (`Sketch > include library > manage libraries`)

-6. Download and open the ino in this repo found [here](https://github.com/DrB0rk/Bork-Reflow-Plate/blob/main/Board%20Versions/70mm%20by%2050mm%20Ver3.0%20ATmega4809/Software/SW1.0_HW3.0_70by50mm/SW1.0_HW3.0_70by50mm.ino)
+3. Download and open the ino in this repo found [here](https://github.com/DrB0rk/Bork-Reflow-Plate/blob/main/Board%20Versions/70mm%20by%2050mm%20Ver3.0%20ATmega4809/Software/SW1.0_HW3.0_70by50mm/SW1.0_HW3.0_70by50mm.ino)

-7. Connect ds on the arduino nano to the updi pin on the board through a 4.7k ohm resistor, and connect GND and 5v from the arduino to the board
+4. Connect ds on the arduino nano to the updi pin on the board through a 4.7k ohm resistor, and connect GND and 5v from the arduino to the board

-8. Select the options below
+5. Select the options below

 ```
 Board: Atmega4809